hypersoftdev/OfflinePrayerTimes/README.md

 ![screenshot](https://github.com/hypersoftdev/OfflinePrayerTimes/blob/master/Screens/profile_image.jpg?raw=true)

-We are deeply grateful for Ali Khan's involvement and his belief in the importance of this work.
+We are deeply grateful for **M. Ali Khan's** involvement and his belief in the importance of this work.
 His contributions have made a significant impact, and we are honored to have had the opportunity to collaborate with him.

 # LICENSE